PaddlePaddle/PaddleOCR/ppstructure/README.md

 im_show = Image.fromarray(im_show)
 im_show.save('result.jpg')
 ```
-### 3.3 Return results
+### 3.3 Returned results format
-The return result of PPStructure is a list composed of a dict, an example is as follows
+The returned results of PP-Structure is a list composed of a dict, an example is as follows

 ```shell
 [